 The ClarIDHy trial is a global, randomized Phase 3 trial in previously treated IDH1-mutant cholangiocarcinoma patients who have documented disease progression following one or two systemic therapies in the advanced setting.
-Patients were randomized 2:1 to receive either single-agent TIBSOVO® 500 mg once daily or placebo with crossover to TIBSOVO® permitted at the time of documented radiographic progression per RECIST 1.1.
-At the time of the primary analysis, a total of 185 patients were randomized, with 124 patients in the TIBSOVO® arm and 61 patients in the placebo arm.
-Thirty-five patients randomized to placebo (57.4%) crossed over to open-label TIBSOVO® upon radiographic disease progression and unblinding.
+Patients were randomized 2:1 to receive either single-agent TIBSOVO[®] 500 mg once daily or placebo with crossover to TIBSOVO[®] permitted at the time of documented radiographic progression per RECIST 1.1.
+As of the May 30, 2020 data cutoff, 185 patients were randomized, with 124 patients in the TIBSOVO[®] arm and 61 patients in the placebo arm.
+Forty-three patients randomized to placebo (70%) crossed over to open-label TIBSOVO[®] upon radiographic disease progression and unblinding.